ZoranPandovski/al-go-rithms/README.md

  * PRs are welcome.
 To begin developing, follow the structure:

    > algorithm_name/language-name/file_name.extension
+ * If there is implementation of the same algorithm in your language add you username in front of the file name
  * Please include description for the algorithm that you are implementing.
 It doesn't matter if it's copied from somwhere as      long as it helps to people that are learning new algorithm.
  * Graphical example would be verry helpful too.
  * Don't forget to include tests.